jllcalorio/ocsean-data-science-workshop-2025/README.md

 8. (8th week) Github week: consolidation of work into a shareable public repository
 9. (Remaining days) Consolidation, leaving workshop

+# Supervisor
 Participants were being supervised by [Daniel Lawson, PhD](https://github.com/danjlawson), an OCSEAN Steering Group Member and the former Director of the [Jean Golding Institute for Data Science and Data Intensive Research](https://www.bristol.ac.uk/golding/), [University of Bristol](https://www.bristol.ac.uk/).
 He created a [Github repository](https://github.com/danjlawson/ocseanworkshop2025) for the same workshop, but it contains some other files that may be useful to the reader.

+# Training Publication
+Online publication of the training so far has recorded in the [Centre for Interdisciplinary Research on the Humanities and Social Sciences (CIRHSS)](https://www.cirhss.org/2025/07/07/ocsean-workshop-and-training-of-computational-statistics-and-data-science-in-university-of-bristol-2025/) website.
+More publications in the form of blog posts, and others, will be posted, and will be recorded here.